 We are a national provider of infusion solutions.
-We partner with physicians, hospital systems, skilled nursing facilities, and healthcare payors to provide patients access to post-acute care services.
-We operate with a commitment to bring customer-focused healthcare infusion therapy services into the home or alternate site setting.
+We partner with physicians, hospital systems, skilled nursing facilities, and healthcare payors to provide patients with access to post-acute care services.
+We are committed to bringing customer-focused healthcare infusion therapy services into the home or alternate site setting.
 By collaborating with the full spectrum of healthcare professionals and the patient, we aim to provide cost-effective care that is driven by clinical excellence, customer service and values that promote positive outcomes and an enhanced quality of life for those whom we serve.
 As of the filing of this Quarterly Report, we have a total of 65 service locations in 27 states.